chaitanya-goud/BANKING-SYSTEM/REPORT.md

 ## note:
 we didnt use any database, we are storing all our data in the required data structures!

-### below the link where we wanted to show how our ai assistant works :

 ##### Strengths:
 ##### Modular Query Handling: The system is easy to extend by adding new query patterns or actions.